Mark Stock: Ballet and modern dance

 In 1977, Stock began studying ballet and modern dance.
 His work expanded to include designing sets for various Los Angeles-based dance companies.
 He started to paint the figure in 1983 and has become widely known for his narrative paintings.

 Paintings

 Stock's works can be found in the permanent collections of Brooklyn Museum, Museum of Modern Art (New York and San Francisco), The Library of Congress and The National Gallery of Art.

+His paintings were prominently featured as part of the storyline in the erotic thriller Fleshtone (1994).

 Musician

 Besides painting, Mark Stock was a jazz drummer whose trio performed regularly.
 He was also an accomplished magician and a champion golfer.
 He resided in Oakland, California.

 Magician

 An avid amateur magician, Stock was known for performing his floating dollar bill trick.